September 26 – October 20

 Can I work on a Scholarly Concentration and IMPRS project at the same time?

 It may be possible to do both IMPRS and a Scholarly Concentration at the same time.
-Doing both is like working a full-time job during the day (IMPRS) and taking classes at night (Scholarly Concentration).
+Experience indicates that when IMPRS projects and Scholarly Concentrations are aligned, this is easier.
+Also, doing both is like working a full-time job during the day (IMPRS) and taking classes at night (Scholarly Concentration).
 The chart below indicates if the program work is compatible or whether you should contact concentration co-directors and your IMPRS mentor to discuss options.

 Contact Co-Directors and IMPRS Mentor to Discuss